isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ???

-### <a name="Sd-factory"></a>Discussion: Use a factory function if you need "virtual behavior" during initialization
+### <a name="Sd-factory"></a>Discussion: Use a factory function if you need “virtual behavior” during initialization

-If your design wants virtual dispatch into a derived class from a base class constructor or destructor for functions like `f` and `g`, you need other techniques, such as a post-constructor -- a separate member function the caller must invoke to complete initialization, which can safely call `f` and `g` because in member functions virtual calls behave normally.
+If your design wants virtual dispatch into a derived class from a base class constructor or destructor for functions like `f` and `g`, you need other techniques, such as a post-constructor — a separate member function the caller must invoke to complete initialization, which can safely call `f` and `g` because in member functions virtual calls behave normally.
 Some techniques for this are shown in the References.
-Here's a non-exhaustive list of options:
+Here’s a non-exhaustive list of options:

 * *Pass the buck:* Just document that user code must call the post-initialization function right after constructing an object.
 * *Post-initialize lazily:* Do it during the first call of a member function.
 A Boolean flag in the base class tells whether or not post-construction has taken place yet.